ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

   The codebase is statically analyzed by SonarQube.
 The reasons we went with SonarQube are

   - SonarQube is very feature-packed.
-It has support for identification of duplicated code, unit testing, code complexity, code smells and much more.
+It has support for the identification of duplicated code, unit testing, code complexity, code smells and much more.
   - It integrates well with popular IDEs such as Eclipse and Visual Studio.

 <a name="f1">1</a>: https://stackshare.io/prometheus, https://stackshare.io/grafana - Companies like Slack and Uber are using Prometheus and Grafana